Just another hollow phrase? Or a strategy that has been around for a long time?

 The Covid-19 crisis and new trends

-The global health crisis has completely changed our behavior.
+The global health crisis has completely changed our behaviors.
 Our personal and professional lives have been turned upside down: distance due to imposed lockdowns, generalization of remote, cancellation of many physical events...

 Digital transformation and the rise of UGC